Background

 For the time being, the Hellenic Police and the Hellenic Coast Guard have access to SIS regarding all entries, the Ministry of Foreign Affairs regarding entries of article 24 of the SIS II Regulation and the Customs Authority regarding articles 36 and 38 of the SIS II Decision.

 The S.I.RE.N.E.
-Section
+Bureau

 Every country of the Schengen area has to establish a central authority, which will operate as a single contact and coordination point regarding the exchange of supplementary information on SIS data.